karthagokul/saho/README.md

-# bladerunner
+# saho

-Bladerunner is aimed for embedded systems .
+Saho is aimed for embedded systems .
 It includes a distributed watch dog & interprocess communication mechanism over network .
+The name has been inspired by https://en.wikipedia.org/wiki/Saho_people

   - Watchdog
   - Distributed IPC session over Secure Connection